 There are many ways to extend your growing season.
 There are cold frames, inside light kits, porch add-ons and so forth.
 But the one I like best is the outdoor greenhouse.
 These come in many sizes, types and prices.

-Below, is a greenhouse I built when we lived in Colorado Springs.
+Left is a greenhouse I built when we lived in Colorado Springs.
 This was my first attempt at building a portable greenhouse.
 I changed it up each spring that we were there and had a lot of fun doing it.

 What I would like to talk about today is a simple outdoor greenhouse, sometimes referred to as a hoop house.
 These can be quickly built at a reasonable price.
 I can put up a 10 foot wide by 50 foot long PVC greenhouse in a day, by myself.
 With some help, I can do it a lot quicker.